Carson Beck: Personal life

 Between 2024 and 2025, Beck was in a relationship with Miami Hurricanes basketball player and social media influencer Hanna Cavinder.
 On February 20, 2025, Beck and Cavinder's luxury cars were stolen as part of a home burglary.

-In 2024, Beck purchased a Lamborghini Urus Performante, which brought widespread attention to himself and the state of collegiate athletics following the implementation of name, image, and likeness (NIL).
+In 2024, Beck purchased a Lamborghini Urus Performante, which brought widespread attention to him and the state of collegiate athletics following the implementation of name, image, and likeness (NIL).